How to Increase Productivity

 Increase ‘Best-Self’ Activation

 Best-self activation is an all-encompassing tool that leads to immediate and long-term desirable outcomes through interaction, recursion and subjective construal between social system and social concept.
-Best-self activation concepts lead to improvements in employee’s productivity, emotions, resilience to burn out and stress normally associated with work environment.
+Best-self activation concepts lead to improvements in employee’s productivity, emotions, resilience to burn out and stress normally associated with the work environment.
 Creativity in problem solving, good relationships with colleagues and employers, high performance under pressure are some of the benefits associated with best-self activation.

 Best-self activation influences physiology and emotions in employment relationships.
 There is growing evidence which suggest that apart from making workers feel good, best-self activation also makes them experience a barrage of positive emotions like happiness, joy, numerous intellectual, social and physical benefits.
 A reflected best-activation equips employees with novel input from their social network about the reality of their personality and yearns to make the maximum contribution possible.
 This intervention sharpens the individual’s best-self-concept which are the cognitive representation of the characteristics and qualities the employee will display in his or her best during the course of discharging their duties.
 Increasing the accessibility to best –self activation concepts is an intervention which significantly change individuals’ self-knowledge structures which are critical in explaining why and how people do and feel in and out of the work environment.